Machine Learning Summary (Fundamental)

 Bayes inference v.s.
 Point estimate

-In linear regression, we use a point estimate for our prediction.
-We predict a definite value based on the input features.
+In linear regression, we predict a definite value (a point estimate) based on the input features.
 For example, the price of the house can be calculated from the square footage and the number of rooms (price = a × square footage + b × # of rooms + c).

-In Bayes inference, we apply Bayes’ Theorem in making a prediction.
-Both the prior and likelihood is a probability density function (PDF).
+In Bayes’ Theorem, both the prior and likelihood is a probability density function (PDF).
 The calculated posterior is also a PDF.
 With Bayes’ Theorem, we predict a distribution of values and our certainty on these values.
-The expected value of the PDF should match the point estimation of other accurate ML methods.
 As shown later, this gives us flexibility in combining a prior belief or opens the door for further mathematical manipulation using probability and distribution theory.
 For engineers, our calculations are very deterministic.
 So please take some extra time to digest this probability concept.
 We are working on a curve rather than a single point estimation.

 Probabilistic models & non-probabilistic models